20 student kitchen cupboard essentials

 Without sounding like Jamie Oliver, too much sugar definitely isn't good for you.
 Particularly as a student, sugar can really mess with your energy levels and cause you to crash hard if you overdo it.

-However, there's no denying that a little bit of sugar is good for loads of recipes, including stir-fries, Bolognese sauce and, of course, cakes (a particular favourite of ours being fondant cupcakes).
+However, there's no denying that a little bit of sugar is good for loads of recipes.
+This includes stir-fries, Bolognese sauce and, of course, cakes.

-To keep things versatile, we'd recommend going for caster sugar over regular sugar, as it's much better for cooking with since it dissolves quickly.
+To keep things versatile, we'd recommend going for caster sugar over regular sugar.
+It's much better for cooking since it dissolves quickly.

 Check out this guide to the best foods to eat while studying – stay healthy, alert and avoid those sugar crashes. -